-A fintech company that builds interactive technology software for financial advisory professions and their clients is planning to establish a software development office in downtown Providence.
-Gov. Gina Raimondo said eMoney Advisor has committed to bringing 100 new full-time jobs to the Ocean State by 2020.
-The fast growing company is headquartered in Pennsylvania.
+A fintech company that builds interactive technology software for financial advisory professions and their clients has established a software development office in downtown Providence.
+Gov. Gina Raimondo reports that eMoney Advisor has committed to bringing 100 new full-time jobs to the Ocean State by 2020.
+The fast-growing company is headquartered in Pennsylvania.
 Company officials say they were drawn to Rhode Island because of the quality and depth of the talent pool.